sigmastratum/documentation/legal/ip-policy.md

 The Sigma Runtime Standard is an **open, non-proprietary technical standard**.
 This policy defines the intellectual property framework governing all contributions, extensions, and derivative work related to the Standard.

+**Accessibility Notice**
+Sigma Stratum is open for use by researchers, individual developers, and independent laboratories.
+All non-commercial experimentation, prototyping, and publication activities are fully permitted.
+The restrictions defined in the Canon apply solely to commercial exploitation or closed-source deployment without recognition or participation within the Sigma Governance framework.

 ---